 1. Determine Your Skin Tone

 The very first step in finding out what shade of foundation you should be using is identifying your skin tone.
-No matter if the type of foundation you’re choosing is powder or liquid, you have to figure this out first.
+No matter if the type of foundation you’re choosing is powder or liquid foundation, you have to figure this out first.
 Your skin tone refers to the natural color of your foundation.
 This ranges from fair skin to dark skin.

 The simplest way to determine your skin tone is: